Finding a Scopist

 Scopists.com This website contains free listings of over 500 scopists, organized by state and city.
 The listings include the scopist’s training, experience, and equipment.
 Most of them contain e-mail and street addresses, as well as a phone number.
 A reporter can also prepare a confidential query for a scopist, proofreader, or audio transcriptionist, which gets sent to all site subscribers, and can place a free classified ad.

 www.scopeschool.com.
-This is a very good school offered to scopists – one of only three online schools – where the students receive excellent training.
 On their website, there is a tab called “Reporter Info,” and under that tab are “Looking for a Scopist” and “Online Directory.”

 In the “Looking for a Scopist” page, there are some questions there that will help to narrow down what the reporter is looking for in a scopist.
 This information will get posted in the school’s forum where students and graduates can find them.
 The “Online Directory” is a list, with contact information, of some of the ISS graduates.